FragileTech/ml-ops-quickstart/mloq/assets/templates/CONTRIBUTING.md

 ## Certificate of Origin

-By contributing to this project you agree to the [Developer Certificate of Origin (DCO)](DCO).
+By contributing to this project you agree to the [Developer Certificate of Origin (DCO)](DCO.md).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.